Living A Career Dream

 A Culture of Safety

-Now an underground miner for Northern Star Resources at Pogo Mine, where he has worked for the last five years, Henry is continuing to live and expand his long-time career aspiration by volunteering for Pogo’s mine rescue team, practicing for emergency scenarios once a week while on shift and serving as back-up for Pogo’s dedicated fire team.
+Now an underground miner for Northern Star Resources at their Pogo Mine, where he has worked for the last five years, Henry continues to live and expand his long-time career aspiration by volunteering for Pogo’s mine rescue team, practicing emergency scenarios weekly while on shift and serving as back-up for Pogo’s dedicated fire team.

 “Thankfully we don’t have to respond to emergencies often, but testing and repairing equipment to make sure they are up to standards and running through digital checklists are part of our regular practice,” Henry said.
-“This preparation, repetition, and hands-on practice as a team are critical so we are ready when emergencies do arise.
-You know who you are going into battle with.”
+“This preparation, repetition, and hands-on practice as a team are critical so we are ready when emergencies do arise.”

-Working closely with the other members of the mine rescue and fire teams, Henry’s additional work as a mine rescue volunteer helps ensure that each of the 480 employees on site go home safely at the end of every shift.
+Working closely with the other members of the mine rescue and fire teams, Henry’s work helps ensure that each of the 480 employees on site go home safely at the end of every shift.

 Learn, Evolve, Compete - Repeat!

-As part of ongoing training, Henry has competed alongside his colleagues in 10 mine rescue competitions across North America – primarily the Central Mine Rescue competition.
+As part of his ongoing training, Henry has competed in 10 mine rescue competitions across North America – primarily through the Central Mine Rescue competition.
 The events bring together teams from a cooperative of nine mines across Alaska and the Pacific Northwest who respond when any of the group’s members need aid.

-You don’t feel as much pressure in a competition scenario or in a real life emergency because you know what to do.
-It becomes like walking or breathing – your instinct kicks in.
+You don’t feel as much pressure in a competition scenario or in a real-life emergency because you know what to do.
+It becomes like walking or breathing – your instinct kicks in.” – Henry Crawford

-Equally as important is the ability to practice working alongside other members of the mine rescue team, getting to know how to play to each other’s strengths and trust them to have your back.
+Equally as important is the ability to practice working alongside other team, getting to understand each other’s strengths and trust one another.

 “You walk away from these competitions feeling sure of yourself and your team,” Henry said.
 “You know you can count on each other.”